 October 13, 2014 - December 5, 2014

 Greg Staats is a Toronto artist who works in photography, performance, video installation, and sculpture.
 His current work is engaged in an ongoing process of reconnecting with a traditional Haudenosaunee (Iroquois) restorative aesthetic.
-This aesthetic, related to condolence ceremonies occurring after the death of a community member, relies on the shared repetitive experience of trauma and renewal.
+This aesthetic, related to condolence ceremonies occurring after the death of a community member or titleholder, relies on the shared repetitive experience of trauma and renewal.
 Staats’ practice uses language, mnemonics, and the natural world to reconnect with this cultural history.

 As artist-in-residence Staats will research the Art Gallery of Ontario’s processes and methods of knowledge through examining its archives, libraries, collections, and conservation techniques.
 These institutional knowledge structures will be compared to the Haudenosaunee ways of knowing and learning which inform community strategies for memory, health, and mental wellbeing.
 The juxtaposition of these disparate processes of knowing and remembering will inform new video and photographic works, as well as an online conversation that makes visible this research and residency period.

-On October 14, to mark the beginning of Staats' residency, the AGO will host a public talk entitled Constantly thinking about this: a reflection of Haudesaunee worldview, mnemonic continuum, and the retention of knowledge.
+On October 14, to mark the beginning of Staats' residency, the AGO will host a public talk entitled Constantly thinking about this: a reflection of Haudenosaunee worldview, mnemonic continuum, and the retention of knowledge.
 Dr. Jolene Rickard, Rick W. Hill Sr., and Staats will discuss the power of reflection, Staats’ recent visual language, the multiplicity of relationships to trauma and renewal, and life experiences.
 With introduction by AGO Fredrik S. Eaton Curator, Canadian Art, Andrew Hunter.
 For more information please click here.